0xAp0llo/URL-Shortener/README.md

 - `shorten`: Shorten a URL
 - `expand`: Expand a shortened URL
 - `list`: List all shortened URLs
-delete: Delete a shortened URL
+- `delete`: Delete a shortened URL

 ## 📝 Examples